Torg: Space Gods

 A high-technology, spacefaring society out of Chariots of the Gods that had visited South America centuries before.
 The Akashans had their own colonial empire of alien races which could be added to the game at the game master's discretion.
 This realm introduced advanced biotech and psionics to the Possibility Wars. it also introduced the idea of reality trees, a non-invasive organic device capable of merging two realities without damaging the inhabitants.
 This realm was not controlled by a High Lord.
 However, a sentient group-mind virus known as the Comaghaz had infected some percentage of the Akashan population, including one of its highly placed citizens, Sarila, and sought to perpetuate itself.
-The Akashans have no darkness device or means of creating inter-cosmic portals, but came this cosm through naturally occurring wormholes called stargates; many of them don't even realize they are in a different cosm, thinking they have only found another galaxy.
+The Akashans have no darkness device or means of creating inter-cosmic portals, but came this cosm through naturally occurring wormholes called stargates; many of them do not even realize they are in a different cosm, thinking they have only found another galaxy.